amedina14/uip-iq17-pc3/README.md

 - **Profesor**: Abdel G. Martinez L.
 - **Estudiante**: L. Adrian Medina R.
 - **Horario curso**: Miercoles, 6:30 pm a 10:20 pm

+##License
+The code for this repository is under the MIT license(view LICENSE file).